-To establish baseline or benchmark writing performance, teachers need a progress monitoring measure in writing-such as CBM-with adequate technical features (e.g., reliability and validity), or characteristics of the measure that make it a strong tool so that teachers can have confidence when using it that it gives accurate results (McMaster & Espin, 2007).
-CBM serves as global measures of students' academic skills, including writing.
+To establish baseline or benchmark writing performance, teachers need a progress monitoring measure in writing, such as CBM, with adequate technical features (e.g., reliability and validity) or characteristics of the measure that make it a strong tool so that teachers can have confidence when using it that it gives accurate results (McMaster & Espin, 2007).
+Curriculum-based measurement serves as global measures of students' academic skills, including writing.
 As such, the corresponding scoring metrics (see Table 1) capture several subskills that contribute to overall writing performance, meaning that measures do not always directly align with specific skills taught.
-Instead, the individual skills taught should contribute to overall writing performance; that is, as a student's writing quantity and quality increases (presumably aligned with the skills taught during intervention), the student's scores on the scoring measure should also increase.
+Instead, the individual skills taught should contribute to overall writing performance; that is, as a student's writing quantity and quality increase (i.e., presumably aligned with the skills taught during intervention), the student's scores on the scoring measure should also increase.

-The most common writing CBM task is a story prompt that provides a student with a story starter and asks the student to write a story using the prompt.
-Other types of writing tasks have received more limited attention in the literature, including word dictation (spelling) measures, copying measures, and picture word tasks (picture paired with words matching the picture, like "cat" or "jump") to generate sentence writing.
-Measures with evidence of reliability (consistency of results) and validity (measures what it claims to measure) are preferred to teacher-made CBM probes because they provide greater confidence in students' performance (c.f., Allen et al., 2019).
+The most common CBM writing task is a story prompt that provides a student with a story starter and asks the student to write a story using the prompt.
+Other types of writing tasks have received more limited attention in the literature, including word dictation (i.e., spelling) measures, copying measures, and picture word tasks (i.e., picture paired with words matching the picture, like "cat" or "jump"), to generate sentence writing.
+Measures with evidence of reliability (i.e., consistency of results) and validity (i.e., measures what it claims to measure) are preferred to teacher-made CBM probes because they provide greater confidence in student performance (Allen et al., 2020).
 Several types of writing CBMs are available, some for purchase, and are detailed in Table 1.
 Teachers start by selecting a CBM task that aligns with a student's targeted struggles.
 Once teachers have identified the specific area(s) in which a student is struggling, and matched that area to a specific CBM measure, they should administer three different forms of the measure to establish a student's baseline level of performance, using the median value as the starting point for setting a long-term goal.
-Based on the targeted skill(s) and the selected measure, an appropriately aligned scoring metrics are defined in Table 1.
-These CBM tasks and their corresponding scoring metrics have extensive evidence of reliability and validity (Allen et al., 2019; Hampton & Lembke, 2016; McMaster & Campbell, 2008; McMaster et al., 2009, 2011; McMaster & Espin, 2007; Parker et al., 1991; Videen et al., 1982).
+Based on the targeted skill(s) and the selected measure, an appropriately aligned scoring metric should also be selected for tracking student performance.
+The most common scoring metrics are defined in Table 1.
+These CBM tasks and their corresponding scoring metrics have extensive evidence of reliability and validity (Allen et al., 2020; Hampton & Lembke, 2016; McMaster & Campbell, 2008; McMaster & Espin, 2007; McMaster et al., 2009, 2011; Parker et al., 1991; Videen et al., 1982).

 Mrs. Baldwin is a third-grade special educator.
-She knew her student Kelly (who has an identified learning disability in writing and reads and writes at a second-grade level) was struggling with sentence writing on in-class assignments, so she administered three researcherdeveloped baseline picture word probes (baseline scores = 3, 10, 12 correct word sequences [CWS]) and plotted Kelly's median value on her progress monitoring graph (refer to the baseline score marked in Figure 3).
-Kelly's performance continued to indicate needs related to sentence writing, so Mrs. Baldwin decided to administer additional picture word probes to test Kelly's performance each week following instruction until the end of the school year.
+She knew her student Kelly (who has an identified learning disability in writing and reads and writes at a second-grade level) was struggling with sentence writing on in-class assignments, so she administered three researcher-developed baseline picture word probes (baseline scores = 3, 10, 12 correct word sequences [CWS]) and plotted Kelly's median value on her progress monitoring graph.
+Kelly's performance continued to indicate needs related to sentence writing, so Mrs. Baldwin decided to administer additional picture word probes to test Kelly's performance each week following instruction until the end of the school year (See Note 1).